Disclaimer: This story includes details of sexual abuse and may be triggering to some.

 My son is my greatest and most precious gift.
 Being pregnant was very difficult.
 Initially I wanted to have an abortion, but life did not fulfill that desire.
 At seven months pregnant I decided to give my child up for adoption.
 I went through the process and picked out an amazing family for him.
 I did not tell anyone of my decision because I did not want to be judged.
 June 5, 2012, my labor was induced because I was going on 42 weeks pregnant.
 I had friends come and sit with me in the hospital and provide me with more comfort than I felt I was worth.
 At 5 a.m., Caiden decided to make his entrance into the world.
 He was 6 lb 8 oz and 21 inches.
 He was the most beautiful thing I had ever seen, and in that moment I knew he was God’s gift to me.
 My life would be and has been forever changed.

 It’s been almost 8 years.
 I was raped Sept 4, 2011 – 4 days before my 25th birthday.
 That day I will never forget.
-It was the toughest most rewarding day of my life.
+It was the toughest day of my life.
 I could sit and wallow in sadness and despair because of what happened, but that would be detrimental to Caiden and myself.
 There is love, happiness, and joy in our life today.
 I do not have a relationship with numerous family members because they do not like that I openly speak of the rape.
-I have been accused of lying, consenting, and even planning being raped.
+I have been accused of lying, consenting, and even planning on being raped.
 I have be shunned and pushed to the side.
 I used to be bothered, but I learned family isn’t necessarily what you’re born into, but can be chosen.
 I have the most supportive and loving friends.
 They have supported me through my 170 lb weight loss as well as my addiction.
 I realized I was living a very unhealthy lifestyle.
 I was hiding behind my weight.
 In my mind, if I looked on the outside how I felt on the inside, I could prevent further trauma.

 I have worked tremendously hard to overcome that feeling and I am now 170 pounds lighter, both mentally and physically.
 Compassion, kindness, love, and consistency are all I need.